Published Jun 19, 2023

 We get a lot of inquiries at Ceramic Arts Network from teachers looking for grade-school assignments that can work with a variety of ages.
-In this post, I have presented an example in which Amanda Wilton-Green explains a cool, simple slab building project that could really be adapted for any grade from kindergarten through high school.
-What’s more, you don’t have to have a lot of expensive materials to do it—a huge bonus with a tight budget! – Jennifer Poellot Harnetty, editor.
+In this post, I am presenting an example in which Amanda Wilton-Green explains a cool, simple slab-building project that could really be adapted for any grade from kindergarten through high school.
+What's more, you don't have to have a lot of expensive materials to do it—a huge bonus with a tight budget! - Jennifer Poellot Harnetty, editor

 Making a set of ceramic plates (or casserole dish) can be fun for the beginner, but is also easily adapted for the more-experienced student.
 This project presents a direct and fresh slab-forming approach resulting in plates that become great canvases for surface decoration.
 Materials are simple, inexpensive and readily available.

 After only a few hours of work, you can learn how to roll out a good, even slab, and can experience different stages of plastic clay and what the clay is capable of at each stage.
 You become familiar with simple slump molds and start to consider the form and function of your work.
 Most importantly, you learn how to handle clay in a direct and intentional way.

 These plates become a wonderful surface for finishing, embellishing and glazing.
 I have expanded this project to include experiments with paper stencils and slip decoration, but that’s just the beginning.
 Try underglaze design work and glazing methods with this project as well.
 When the project is completed, you’ll have a set of plates to use in your home or to give as gifts.

 - 25 lbs of clay with sand or grog to reduce warping

 Note: Chinet® plates do not have a plastic coating and absorb moisture from the clay.
 Avoid coated and plastic plates.